Glen View Club: Golf

 The par-72 golf course at Glen View measures 6948 yd from the back tees, and carries a rating of 73.4 and a slope of 139.

 Richard Leslie, the first head professional, who consulted with Herbert J. Tweedie on the design, is credited with the original layout of the golf course.

 In 1910, Tom Bendelow was credited with changes to Glen View’s hazard scheme.
 Bendelow is well known for his designs at Medinah Country Club, Skokie Country Club, Beverly Country Club, East Lake Golf Club and Olympia Fields Country Club.

 In 1913, two of the games most prolific architects, Harry Colt and Donald Ross, began changes to Glen View.
 Harry Colt, referred to frequently as H.S. or more formally as Henry Shapland, was known for participating in the design of over 300 golf courses around the globe, primarily in the United Kingdom.
 His most notable work in the United States was with George Arthur Crump at Pine Valley Golf Club, a course frequently ranked as the best in the country.

-Donald Ross is most famous for his work at Pinehurst No. 2, Aronimink Golf Club, East Lake Golf Club, Seminole Golf Club, Oak Hill Country Club, Inverness Club and Oakland Hills.
+Donald Ross is most famous for his work at Pinehurst No. 2, Interlachen Country Club Aronimink Golf Club, East Lake Golf Club, Seminole Golf Club, Oak Hill Country Club, Inverness Club and Oakland Hills.

 In 1922, select holes of Glen View were redesigned by William S. Flynn.
 Flynn is most well-known for his design of Shinnecock Hills (on Long Island, New York).

 The course as it stands today still includes elements from each of the aforementioned architects.

 Glen View was the home club of the legendary Chick Evans (1890–1979), the namesake of the Evans Scholars Program.
 A member of the World Golf Hall of Fame, he won both the U.S. Amateur and the U.S. Open in 1916, and a second U.S. Amateur in 1920.

 The course has hosted several major tournaments, including the inaugural Western Open and Western Amateur in 1899, the U.S. Amateur in 1902, and the U.S. Open in 1904.
 Annual member events include a member-member tournament called the "Royal and Ancient," and a member-guest tournament called "Twa Days."